16 Activities for Boys

 A simple sphere can mean lots of entertainment for you and your son.
 Start when he is young by letting him throw the ball, which he should be able to do around three.
 Catching comes a bit later.
 Introduce different games with different sizes of balls.

-At some point, your child may want to join a team, either soccer, T-ball, softball or basketball.
+At some point, your child may want to join a team, either soccer, T-ball, softball, basketball, or any other ball-related sport available in your area.
 If you have the expertise, you may be needed as a coach.
 If not, parent volunteers are usually welcome as long as they don’t interfere with the coach’s work.

 Going to ball games with your son is also great fun for the two of you.
 You don’t have to go to a major league game, although these can be major league fun.
-You can follow a high school or college team, or look for a minor league team near you.
+Any high school or college level match can offer a few hours of enjoyment, and even minor league teams need supporters.

 15. Biking

 Bicycles are about the most fun you can have on two wheels.
-Long before your child is ready for his own bike, he can enjoy riding with you.
+Long before your child is ready for his own bike, he can accompany you on a pleasant ride.
 Try one or more of these options:

 • Bike Seat.
-Once your child is around one year old, you can install a bike seat on the back of your bike so he can enjoy wheeling around the neighborhood or local park.
+Once your child is around one year old, you can install a bike seat on the back of your bike so the two of you can go around the neighborhood or local park.
 Your son should always wear a helmet, and you should be extra careful, because if you take a fall, your child will hit the ground, too.

 • Bike Trailer.
-A bike trailer is designed not to tip over, but it is lower to the ground, so harder for motorists to see.
+A bike trailer is designed not to tip over, but it is lower to the ground, making it harder for motorists to see.
 That’s why most of them have a tall flag on the back.

 • Trailer Bike.
 This single-wheeled contraption attaches to the rear of your bike.
 It has a seat and pedals for your child and is suitable for children from 4 to 7.

-When your child is old enough for his own bike, you will still have some decisions to make.
+When your boy is old enough for his own bike, you will still have a few decisions to make.
 Some parents like to start their children out on balance bikes, which have no pedals.
-Children use their feet to push and to brake.
-Some parents feel that balance bikes are better learner bikes than the traditional training wheel bikes, which don’t allow children to develop balance skills.
+Kids use their feet to push and to break.
+They feel like this is better for learning than the traditional training wheel bikes, which don’t allow children to develop balance skills.

 Choose your child’s first regular bike carefully.
-Don’t buy one that is too big for him.
-Buy one that fits his frame so he can grow in skill and confidence instead of having to wrangle a too-big bike.
-Later he may want to branch out into mountain biking or even BMX.
+Don’t buy one that is too big for him, but something that fits his frame, so he can grow in skill and confidence.
+Later, he may want to branch out into mountain biking or even BMX.

 16. Chores and Work Days